yashksaini-coder/global-agent-hackathon-may-2025/README.md

   <img src="./.assets/may-2025-banner.svg" alt="Agno" width="750" height="auto">
 </div>

-# 🌐 Global Agent Hackathon
+# The Global Agent Hackathon

 Welcome to the May 2025 edition of the Global Agent Hackathon!